 - B. For each deposit site selected, obtain a listing of collection locations and management's representation that the listing is complete.
-Randomly select one collection location for each deposit site (i.e. 5 collection locations for 5 deposit sites), obtain and inspect written policies and procedures relating to employee job duties (if no written policies or procedures, then inquire of employees about their job duties) at each collection location, and observe that job duties are properly segregated at each collection location such that: - i.
-Employees responsible for cash collections do not share cash drawers/registers. - ii.
-Each employee responsible for collecting cash is not responsible for preparing/making bank deposits, unless another employee/official is responsible for reconciling collection documentation (e.g. pre-numbered receipts) to the deposit. - iii.
+Randomly select one collection location for each deposit site (i.e. 5 collection locations for 5 deposit sites), obtain and inspect written policies and procedures relating to employee job duties (if no written policies or procedures, then inquire of employees about their job duties) at each collection location, and observe that job duties are properly segregated at each collection location such that: - Employees responsible for cash collections do not share cash drawers/registers. - Each employee responsible for collecting cash is not responsible for preparing/making bank deposits, unless another employee/official is responsible for reconciling collection documentation (e.g. pre-numbered receipts) to the deposit. - iii.
 Each employee responsible for collecting cash is not also responsible for posting collection entries to the general ledger or subsidiary ledgers, unless another employee/official is responsible for reconciling ledger postings to each other and to the deposit. - iv.
 The employee(s) responsible for reconciling cash collections to the general ledger and/or subsidiary ledgers, by revenue source and/or agency fund additions is (are) not also responsible for collecting cash, unless another employee/official verifies the reconciliation.

-The agency has 4 collection locations with no cash drawers.
+The agency has 1 collection location with no cash drawers.
 The District Attorneys office does not accept cash.
-In the DA's office in Vidalia, the receptionist receives the check payments and makes the appropriate entries in the court system and then gives them to the accounting department, who makes daily deposits and the District Attorney posts the receipts to the accounting software.
-At the end of the month, an outside consultant reconciles the bank accounts and the District Attorney reviews them.
-At the DA's office in Harrisonburg, monies are handled in the same manner, but deposits are made on a weekly basis.
-All posting to the accounting software is done at the DA office in Vidalia.
-There are 2 worthless check locations.
-Money is collected at both locations and deposits are made weekly.
-The accounting for these are kept at each location.
-The Clerks in each location prepare the bank reconciliations and these are reviewed by the supervisor.
+In the DA's office, the office manager receives the check payments, then makes daily deposits and posts the receipts to the accounting software.
+Finding noted in the audit report for inadequate segregation of duties.
+At the end of the month, the office manager reconciles the bank accounts and the District Attorney reviews them.
+All posting to the accounting software is done at the DA's office in Columbia.